gortovenko/AWS/README.md

-AWS 2 modules names: network and one-tier-vpc
+AWS 2 modules: network and one-tier-vpc

 1 Module "Network" - 3 tier network infrastructure with 1 puclic VPC and 2 Private.
 To be able using for Infrastructure like show below :